-Figure 2: This AIDS patient's inferior left frontal primary CNS lymphoma demonstrates a large amount of edema but is difficult to delineate on noncontrast CT (left).
+Figure 2: This AIDS patient's inferior left frontal primary CNS lymphoma demonstrates a large amount of edema but is difficult to delineate on noncontrast CT imaging (left).
 After administration of contrast (right), the centrally necrotic lesion is more apparent.

 - Extranodal malignant lymphoma arising in the central nervous system (CNS) without concurrent systemic lymphoma